 Last resort stuff

 If the client still hasn't paid, consider charging interest on the debt – but only if you've pre-warned your client that this might happen.
 It would also be advisable to carry out no further work until the invoice in question has been paid.
-For further help and information, read this Late Payment Users Guide.
+For additional help and information, read this Late Payment Users Guide.

 Hire someone else to chase